fmagaud/fmagaud.github.io/index.md

 # Is there a difference betwen male and female African Americans ?

+To sum up, we have shown an evolution in the trend of the arrests of Black and White people and in the differences in the arrests.

+Another question that we can now study is whether male and female African Americans are impacted the same way in terms of number of arrests after the apparition of the movement.

 ![image](images/Number of Arrests of African American people w-r-t gender (Jan 2010 - Jun 2019).png)

+You can see on the graph that the male African Americans are much more impacted by the event in July 2013 than female.
+The decrease in the arrests of man is at 24.232% whereas we have less than 1% decrease for the woman.
+We can clearly see here that woman and man are not equal.

+As we can observe on the graph, both male and female arrest numbers decrease after July 2013.
+Yet it seems, looking at the ratios, that the number of female arrests decresed less than for the males.

 ![image](images/Pre and Post July 2013 Arrestations Trends of Males and Females African American people.png)